Oleg Lavrentiev

-Biography
+He was a self-taught physicist who was allowed to attend the Moscow State University but did not secure graduation from.
+Eventually, the Kharkiv Institute of Physics and Technology awarded him the doctorate in 2004.

+Early life

 Lavrentiev was born in Pskov, into a family descended from peasants.
-His father, Alexander, completed 2 years at a parochial school, worked as a clerk at a Pskov factory, his mother, Alexandra, completed 4 years, and worked as a nurse.
+His father, Alexander, completed 2 years at a parochial school, worked as a clerk at the Vydvizhenets factory in Pskov, his mother, Alexandra, completed 4 years and worked as a nurse.
+The family lived on Pogankin Lane.
+The future scientist attended the Second Model School.

-During the war, at age 18 he volunteered for the front.
-He participated in the battles for the Baltic States (1944–1945), transferred to the Sakhalin Military District, and continued military service in Poronaisk.
-He was a self-taught physicist who once allowed to attend the Moscow State University but did not secure graduation from there.
-Eventually, the Kharkiv Institute of Physics and Technology awarded him the doctorate in 2004.
+During the war, at age 18 he volunteered for the front as a reconnaissance observer.
+He participated in the battles for the Baltic States (1944–1945), for which he received military awards.

+After the war ended, he transferred to the Sakhalin Military District, and continued military service in Poronaisk.
+There, he was fortunate to have found his commanders, Major Shcherbakov, the deputy commander for political affairs, and Lieutenant Colonel Plotnikov.
+They helped Oleg retrain from reconnaissance to radio operations and take up the rank of sergeant.
+In addition, the garrison had a library with a fairly large selection of technical literature and textbooks.